logo

 Overview

-Every plot in the Srinagar Metropolitan Region (SMR) gets its development rights from the SMR Master Plan 2035, approved by the State Administrative Council vide Decision No. 40/5/2019 and notified vide SRO 160 dated 07.03.2019.
+Every plot in the Srinagar Metropolitan Region (SMR) gets its development rights from the SMR Master Plan 2035, approved by the State Administrative Council vide Decision No. 40/5/2019 and notified vide Statutory Rules and Orders (SRO) 160 dated 07.03.2019.
 The Srinagar Development Authority (SDA), constituted under Section 3 of the J&K Development Act 1970, governs all land use, layout approvals, and building permissions across a planning area of 766 sq km, expanded from the earlier 416 sq km.
 The SMR now spans twelve tehsils across six districts: Srinagar, Budgam, Ganderbal, Pulwama, Bandipora, and Baramula.
 This page covers the two zone-level restrictions that catch most buyers off guard and the corridors where genuine residential growth is planned.

 Dal Lake Buffer Zones and the NH Bypass Construction Ban: Two Hard Stops in the Srinagar Master Plan 2035